top of page

 Creative Team

-Video Design and Technical Management by Gaurav Singh Nijjer
+Multimedia Design and Technical Direction by Gaurav Singh Nijjer

-Technical assistance by Riddhijit Chattopadhyay, Kamlesh Bourai and Shivani
+Production & Documentation Assistance by Riddhijit Chattopadhyay, Saadgi, Kamlesh Bourai and Shivani

-We would like to thank Ambassdor Kevin Kelly, Sophie Rogan, Armaan Srivastava, Shriya Singh at the Embassy of Ireland in New Delhi for their collaboration and guidance; Divjyot Singh, Ajay Mathews and Rishabh Kakar and other staff members at Kiran Nadar Museum of the Art (KNMA) for their support and Mool for opening up their space to us.
+We would like to thank Ambassdor Kevin Kelly, Sophie Rogan, Armaan Srivastava, Arnab Banerjee, Shriya Singh at the Embassy of Ireland in New Delhi for their collaboration and guidance; Divjyot Singh, Ajay Mathews, Hemank and Rishabh Kakar and other staff members at Kiran Nadar Museum of the Art (KNMA); Parul Sood, Shambhavi Singh, Akshara and other staff members at Oddbird Theatre; Manu, Sowmya, Puneet and the other staff members of Triveni Kala Sangam, Aarohan and other staff members of Mool, for their support and opening up their space to this program.

 Anirbaan Ghosh